Ridge detection for nonstationary multicomponent signals with time-varying wave-shape functions and its applications: Application to walking prediction from IMU

 \subsection{Results}

-The numbers of subjects, walking segments and non-walking segments in the database are $32$, $21,245$ and $38,623$.
+The number of subjects {is $32$, with the numbers of walking and non-walking segments in the database} $21,245$ and $38,623$.
 We consider four existing walking detection indices, including the \textit{SHW index}, the \textit{Entropy Ratio index}, the Hilbert transform based index called the Hilbert-WSI, and the index of freezing of gait called FOG-WSI \cite{moore2008ambulatory}.
 Details of these indices' implementation can be found in Section \ref{section existing WSIs} in the supplementary materials.
-For the \textit{SST-WSI} index, we set $Q=8$ and $b=0.08$Hz.
+For the \textit{SST-WSI} index, we set $D=8$ and $b=0.08$Hz.

-We apply the Leave-One-Subject-Out-Cross-Validation (LOSOCV) to evaluate the performance.
-In each round, one subject is the test case, and the others determine the threshold.
-This threshold is applied to the test subject, and performance is recorded.
-Results are presented in Figure \ref{WSI-wrist-boxchart}.
+We use Leave One Subject Out Cross Validation (LOSOCV) to evaluate the performance.
+In each round, one subject is used as the test case while the others determine the threshold.
+This threshold is then applied to the test subject, and performance is recorded.
+Results are shown in Fig. \ref{WSI-wrist-boxchart}.
 For Hilbert-WSI, some validation results give zero true positives, and we define its F1-score to be 0.
-In both accuracy and F1, we use the Wilcoxon signed-rank test ($p=0.05$) for significance between indices, considering the Bonferroni correction for multiple tests.
+We use the Wilcoxon signed-rank test ($p=0.05$) with Bonferroni correction to assess significance between indices.
 SST-WSI and Entropy-Ratio are the top-performing indices, with SST-WSI consistently better.

 Finally, we combine SST-WSI and Entropy-Ratio using a support vector machine.
-Figure \ref{WSI-wrist-boxchart} presents the LOSOV results, indicating that this combination outperforms other indices.
-Additional results for different sensor placements can be found in Section \ref{more IMU location comprison results}.
+Fig. \ref{WSI-wrist-boxchart} presents the {LOSOCV} results, indicating that this combination outperforms other indices.
+Additional results for different sensor placements can be found in Section \ref{more IMU location comparison results}.